Wriddhiman Saha: Test career

 On 9 December 2014, he was selected to play his first test match since January 2012 against Australia, at the same ground where he had played his last match, because MS Dhoni was out with a thumb injury.
 He made 25 runs in the first inning and 13 runs in the second inning.
 He also played in the fourth match of the series and made 35 runs.

 In 2015, he was selected for India's Tour of Bangladesh and Sri Lanka for test matches.
 He scored 2 fifties in 2 test matches he played in Sri Lanka.
 He also played in tests of Gandhi-Mandela Freedom Trophy 2015.

 In 2016, he was selected for India's tour of West Indies as a wicket-keeper.
 In the first test against West Indies, Saha became the third wicket-keeper in Indian cricket history to feature in six dismissals in a test innings.
-He scored twin fifties at Eden Gardens, his home ground, in October 2016 to get his 1st- ever man of the match award.
+He scored twin fifties at Eden Gardens, his home ground, in October 2016 to get his first man of the match award.
 He was also selected for 5 match Test series against England in India but played only in the 1st and 2nd matches, and was out of the rest of the series due to injury.

 He scored his 2nd test hundred against Bangladesh in a one-off test in February 2017.

 On 19 March 2017, Saha scored a century at JSCA International Stadium against Australia, making 117 off 233 balls which included 8 fours and 1 six.
 India were 328/6, which was 123 behind Australia's first innings total of 451 when he came to bat and added 199 for the seventh wicket with Cheteshwar Pujara.